-3. Insulate your attic.
+4. Insulate your attic.
 Check to see if your attic has proper insulation.
 If it’s not insulated, you’ll want to add some.
 If your home is older, inspect the insulation since it can settle over time, compromising efficiency.
-Bringing your attic insulation to code will save you money and keep heat from escaping.
+Bringing your attic insulation to recommended levels will save you money and keep heat from escaping.
 The Insulation Institute states that 90% of US homes are under-insulated.
 Find out if you have enough insulation here.

 You can improve your the heating efficiency of your house if you keep up with routine maintenance.

-8. Insulate your hot water heater.
+17. Consider insulating your hot water heater.
+Before buying an insulating blanket, read this article on the Department of Energy site for important safety warnings and advice.
 Make sure your hot water heater is well insulated, especially if it’s located in a cold attic, garage or basement.
 Wrap it in a water heater blanket to keep the heat from escaping.
 The less work it needs to do the heat that water, the less you’ll pay and the warmer you’ll stay.